MontiCore/montiarc/languages/montiarc-fe/src/main/grammars/MontiArc.md

   - Subsequent extensions of MontiArc will also use the signatures provided by these types (e.g. method signatures).
 - **`ComponentTypeSymbol`**: MontiArc models may import and use component types defined in other models.
-A `ComponentTypeSymbol` is equipped with additional symbols, such as `PortSymbol` and symbols for their parameters.
+A `ComponentTypeSymbol` additionally knows symbols exported by the component, such as `PortSymbol`s and symbols for their parameters.
 - no other kind of symbols is imported.
 E.g., isolated fields or methods are not imported.